n8finch/simonesis/README.md

 # simonesis
-A Genesis Child based on the Simone theme by Morten Rand-Hendriksen.
+A Genesis child theme based on the Simone theme by Morten Rand-Hendriksen.
 Meant to be accessible and translation ready, built for the Genesis Framework.

 Oh, and for fun:-).